-Finally learned Counsel submitted that this is not a case governed by the provisions of 0.9 r 3 (1) CPR and therefore the proceedings in issue be stayed and referred to arbitration under the Arbitration Rules of Singapore International Arbitration centre as agreed in Uganda.
-Arbitration is governed by the Arbitration and Conciliations Act 2000.
-It is provided under S. 41 thereof that:-
+Finally, learned counsel submitted that this is not a case governed by the provisions of O.9 r.
+3(1) CPR and therefore the proceedings in issue be stayed and referred to arbitration under the Arbitration Rule of Singapore International Arbitration centre as agreed.

+In Uganda Arbitration is governed by the Arbitration and Conciliation Act 2000.
+It is provided under S.40 thereof that:

-"when seized of an action in a matter in respect of which the parties made an arbitration agreement referred to in section 40, the court shall at the request of one the parties, refer the parties to arbitration, unless it finds that the agreement is null and void, inoperative or in capable of being performed"
+"When seized of an action in a matter in respect of which the parties made an arbitration agreement referred to in section 39, the court shall at the request of one of the parties, refer the parties to arbitration, unless it finds that the agreement is null and void, inoperative or incapable of being performed."

-None of the parties to this suit had pleaded that arbitration in this dispute is "incapable of being performed."
+None of the parties to this suit has pleaded that arbitration in this dispute is "incapable of being performed."
 This phrase has a lot of bearing when court determines to refer a matter before it for arbitration.

-The law quoted above also presupposes that before this court can refer a dispute to arbitration it must be "seized of an action in
+The law quoted above also presupposes that before this court can refer to a dispute to arbitration it must be;